Reclaimer-s-Hall/ReclaimersHall/index.md

 ## Swag

-100% of the profits from swag sales goes to payin for meetup pages, rent, and supplies.
+100% of the profits from swag sales goes to paying for meetup pages, rent, and supplies.
 You can check out the store here:
 <https://www.redbubble.com/people/TrashPandaSec/>